viktor02/llama_telegram_bot/README.md

 All models based on LLaMa and converted into the latest GGML format, such as Alpaca, Vicuna, Gpt4All and others.

+## Features

+* Loading LLaMa models (obviously) and providing a bot interface in Telegram
+* FIFO queue for tasks (several users can send tasks to LLaMa model and get a response as soon as it is generated)
+* Simple history

 ## How to set up

 1. Place the model weight(ggml format) somewhere
+2. Create a Telegram bot and obtain a bot token.
 2. Install requirements
 `pip install -r requirements.txt`
 3. Run